Story at a glance:

 • Generative design is an example of how architects use AI algorithms to generate several possible designs based on inputted data.

 AI in architecture is quickly revolutionizing the profession.
-In fact, 46% of the 1,227 designers surveyed in a study commissioned by Chaos through Architizer reported already using AI tools for their projects, and 24% plan on using it soon.
-Remarkably, 60% of survey respondents have received no formal training in AI.
-This means AI in architecture is being driven by self-learning.
+In fact, 46% of the 1,227 designers surveyed in a study commissioned by Chaos—a leading rendering and simulation software developer—through Architizer reported already using AI tools for their projects, and 24% plan on using it soon.
+AI in architecture seems to be driven by self-learning, as 60% of survey respondents reported having no formal training in AI.

 In this article we explore current trends, tips, and examples of the AI being used in architecture.